jchevertonwynne/advent-of-code-2023/README.md

 `aoc` assumes that is the binary file exists then everything is already set up, if you delete this & rerun generation it will overwrite any of the other files

+### `aoc` env vars

+- `AOC_SESSION` - Your session cookie.
+You can find this on the network tab in your browser when you press f12.
+If this is not provided an empty input file will be created instead
+- `AOC_YEAR` - The year to retrieve.
+This defaults to 2023

+If retrieving inputs, `aoc` requires the `HOME` env var to be set